'Rick & Morty' Captures Audiences Around the Globe

-While the shows colorful, zany and downright crazy animation is nothing new to Adult Swim, its satirical humor and grittiness at times is what takes the show over the edge to make it special and unique.
+While the shows colorful, zany, and downright crazy animation is nothing new to Cartoon Network’s adult late night programming Adult Swim, its satirical humor and grittiness at times is what takes the show over the edge to make it special and unique.

-While all of season one and most of season two seemed harmless and fun, the end of the second season ended hard with Rick being stowed away at an Intergalactic Federation’s prison for a multitude of crimes committed.
-The episode ends with fans wondering how Rick was going to escape and realizing that the show has made you attached to the characters more than you’ve known.
+While all of season one and most of season two seemed harmless and fun, the end of the second season ended hard with Rick being stowed away at an Intergalactic Federation’s prison for a multitude of crimes committed, the episode ending with fans wondering how Rick was going to escape and realizing that the show has made you attached to the characters more than you’ve known.

-As we get further in depth with season three, the show continues to pull audience’s heart strings with Morty’s parents officially divorcing and how badly the family is handling it.
-It also deals with how violence is not the equivalent to patriotism and piecing together more of Rick’s seemingly depressing back story and the reason he drowns his emotions in alcohol.
+As we get further in depth with season 3, the show continues to pull audience’s heart strings with Morty’s parents officially divorcing and how badly the family is handling it, how violence is not the equivalent to patriotism, and piecing together more of Rick’s seemingly depressing backstory and the reason he drowns his emotions in alcohol.
+Season 3 will undoubtedly explore more of these ideas and themes instead of just the one time adventures the duo usually embark on.

-Rick and Morty continues with season three on Adult Swim Sunday nights at 11:30 p.m.
+Rick and Morty continues with season 3 on Adult Swim Sunday nights at 11:30 p.m.